 - Has been continuously detected in amniotic fluid, human breast milk, blood, and urine

-- Has been linked to damage in coral reefs and other sea life.
+- Has been linked to damage to coral reefs and other sea life.

 Para-Aminobenzoic Acid (PABA) is a natural chemical found in vitamin folic acid and also in several foods, including milk, eggs, and meat.
 Since it's found right at the heart of nature, one would think PABA would be safe to use as a sunscreen ingredient.
 Unfortunately, some studies say otherwise.

-- Over the years, many people that didn't use PABA-free sunscreen reported allergic dermatitis rash, discolouration in clothing, and in worst case scenarios, pigmentation of the skin.
+Over the years, many people that didn't use PABA-free sunscreen reported allergic dermatitis rash, discoloration in clothing, and in worst-case scenarios, pigmentation of the skin.

-Newsflash: Your favourite sunscreen could actually be killing sea life.
+Newsflash: Your favorite sunscreen could actually be killing sea life.

-A growing body of research shows that oxybenzone, the most commonly used UV blockers worldwide, is heavily contributing to the bleaching and eventual death of coral reefs around the world.
+Research shows that oxybenzone, the most commonly used UV blocker worldwide, is heavily contributing to the bleaching and eventual death of coral reefs around the world.

-And Oxybenzone doesn't just stop at coral reefs; it's equally toxic to other marine wildlife species, like fish.
-So harmful is this chemical that in 2018, Hawaii banned it to protect its vast collection of coral reefs.
+Did You Know - In 2018, Hawaii banned oxybenzone to protect its vast collection of coral reefs.
 Since then, other places like the Pacific Island nation of Palau and Aruba have followed suit.